CleverCloud/documentation/content/doc/find-help/support.md

 If you open a ticket inside an organisation with members, they will be added to the discussion by e-mail.

-Feel free to use it when this service available, from 9 a.m to 6 p.m <acronym title="Central European Summer Time">CEST</acronym>+2 during open business days.
+Feel free to use it when this service available, from 9 a.m to 6 p.m CEST+2 during open business days.

 ## Critical application support